juriad/advent2023/README.md

 Parsing the input took most of the effort.
 Getting the results then reused constructs that I alrady knew and so took only minutes.

+## Day 3 - Hare

+Hmm, weird that I have not heard about Hare before; it is somewhat low-level language that hides the complexity similar to Go.
+It uses lots of modern features (expressions, type system, error handling) but lacks in memory management where ownership is not enforced.

+The task required looking at neighborhood on the grid, which was quite easy in the first part.
+The second part required some collection of gears and their subsequent processing.
+Luckily I avoided parsing the numbers twice.

 # Lists

 ## Language pool